CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

-# Integer overflow or underflow
+# Integer Overflow or Underflow

 ## Configuration